 OMS721 is being developed for diseases in which the lectin pathway is believed to contribute to significant tissue injury and pathology.
 One group of such diseases is thrombotic microangiopathies, or TMAs, including aHUS and HSCT-TMA.
 These diseases are typically characterized by significant kidney or central nervous system injury when not treated.
 We have a Phase 3 clinical program in patients with aHUS and enrollment has opened in the Phase 3 clinical trial.
 The Phase 3 clinical program in patients with aHUS consists of one clinical trial - a single-arm (i.e., no control arm), open-label trial in patients with newly diagnosed or ongoing aHUS.
-We expect that the clinical package for the Biologics License Application, or BLA, will be similar to that which formed the basis of approval for Soliris® (eculizumab).
+We expect that the clinical package for the Biologics License Application, or BLA, will be similar to that which formed the basis of approval for Soliris[®] (eculizumab).
 We also received agreement from the FDA on our ongoing and planned manufacturing for both the Phase 3 program and commercialization of OMS721 as well as on our nonclinical safety and toxicology plan, most of which has already been successfully completed with no significant adverse findings.
 We also have an ongoing Phase 2 clinical trial in patients with TMAs, including aHUS, HSCT-TMA and thrombotic thrombocytopenia, or TTP.
 Given the Phase 3 clinical trial in aHUS and positive data in the HSCT-TMA population, the Phase 2 clinical trial protocol in TMAs is being amended to evaluate the effect of OMS721 for the treatment only of HSCT-TMA.
 We plan to meet with the FDA and other global regulatory agencies in 2017 to advance the HSCT-TMA program into Phase 3.

 In addition to our Phase 2 clinical program in patients with TMAs, we are conducting a Phase 2 clinical trial in patients with IgAN and other complement-associated renal diseases, specifically membranous nephropathy, lupus nephritis, and complement component (C3) glomerulopathy.
 The ongoing Phase 2 clinical trial is evaluating OMS721 in an open-label cohort covering these four different types of complement-associated kidney diseases as well as in a blinded, placebo-controlled cohort covering patients with IgAN.
 All patients in the open-label cohort of the trial must have high levels of urinary protein (a marker used by nephrologists to assess disease activity) despite ongoing treatment with a stable corticosteroid dose.
 These inclusion criteria are intended to ensure that study patients are unlikely to improve spontaneously.
-In the blinded, controlled cohort evaluating patients with IgAN, patients must have high levels of urinary protein of urinary protein but are not treated with corticosteroid sectorid tapering, if tolerated; and four weeks of resultant corticosteroid dose; four weeks.
+In the blinded, controlled cohort evaluating patients in the open-label cohort are treated with OMS721 for a total of 12 weeks: four weeks maintaining their entry corticosteroid dose; four weeks of corticosteroid tapering, if tolerated; and four weeks of resultant corticosteroid dose maintenance.
+Patients are then followed post-treatment for six weeks.
 Patients in the blinded, controlled cohort are treated with OMS721 or placebo for a total of 12 weeks, then followed post-treatment for six weeks.
 Based on data to date and discussions with the FDA, we are preparing to initiate a registration program in IgAN.